amarmurmu001/traffic-management/README.md

 # Traffic Management System

 This project implements a traffic management system using computer vision techniques.
-The system detects vehicles in a video stream, calculates their density in each lane, and controls traffic lights based on the density of vehicles in each lane.
+The system can detects vehicles in a video stream or integrated camera , calculates their density in each lane, and controls traffic lights based on the density of vehicles in each lane.

 ## Requirements